 While, Montana National Parks might be the major tourist draw – Glacier National Park in the north and Yellowstone in the south – we can be proud of our State Park system, too.
 Missouri Headwaters and Lewis and Clark State Parks are both set in beautiful natural settings with an interesting history.

-Montana’s State Capital isn’t huge compared to other state capitals – there are just over a million people in the whole state—but there is a lot to see and do in Helena.
+Montana’s State Capital isn’t huge compared to other state capitals – there are just over a million people in the whole state—but there are a lot of things to do in Helena with kids.
 The Great Northern Town Center features a carousel of native Montana animals, a hands-on children’s museum, and a Lewis and Clark walk that takes you along on their expedition.